 No fees are allowed to be charged by any housing unit as per the fair housing act (the law that governs emotional support dogs, cats, and other animals).

-ESAs can fly freely on many different airlines, but it is a case-by-case decision by the airline.
+Previously, ESAs could fly freely on many different airlines, but it is now a case-by-case decision by the airline with most opting not to allow ESAs.
 We recommend calling your airline in advance to ensure they still accept ESAs.
 Emotional support dogs and cats used to fly freely on any US airline until a recent change by the Department of Transportation in March 2021.

 - Other international carriers